datopian/datahub/docs/tutorial-basics.markdown

 });
 </script>

-## Records, Fields and more
+## A Dataset and its Records

 Now that we have created a Dataset, we can use it.

-For example, let's display some information about the Dataset and its records:
+For example, let's display some information about the Dataset and its records using some of the key Dataset attributes: `recordCount` and `records`.

-<div class="alert alert-info">You can find out more about Dataset and Records in the <a href="models.html">reference documentation</a></div>

 {% highlight javascript %}
 {% include tutorial-basics-ex-1.js %}